 A client has checked out your portfolio and is interested in hiring your services.
 What’s next?
-Here are some steps to kickstart your design process as a freelance graphic designer.
+Here are some steps to kickstarting your design process as a freelance graphic designer.

 KNOW YOUR CLIENT

 DESCRIBE YOUR PROCESS

 Describe your design workflow so the client has a better idea of how you work.
 A typical workflow involves research, conceptualization, and execution.
 Let the client know you will work closely with them so changes can be made as soon as possible.
 If you show the client that you know what you are doing and not a scammer looking to run away with their deposit, they will be more likely to hire your services.

 Every graphic designer has a different way of doing things, so experiment and find a process that works for you.

 AGREE ON PRICE

 Now it’s time to discuss probably the most important aspect of a project — price.
 If you are offering fixed price packages, feel free to skip this step.
 If not, ask for the client’s budget first.
 Having a number to work with allows you to customize your services to their budget and provide a quote that is satisfactory to both parties.

 However, some clients don’t have experience working with graphic designers and aren’t sure how much a design usually costs.
 In such cases, give them a rough estimate of your rates.

 PENNING THE CONTRACT

 Having a contract is very important, especially for a freelance graphic designer.
 It provides both parties with a legal document stating the expectations for the project, and how problems can be resolved in a fair manner.
 With an agreement in black and white, you can refuse any demands that are not in the contract.
 In short, contracts protect you by filtering out bad clients looking to exploit your services.